-Bacchus is not merely a god associated with intoxication; rather, he represents the embodiment of the psychoactive potential found in medicinal plants, which were used both recreationally and religiously by the ancient Greeks.
+Bacchus is not merely a god associated with intoxication; rather, he represents the embodiment of the psychoactive potential of medicinal plants, which the ancient Greeks used both recreationally and religiously.
 This thought-provoking thesis has been championed by American researcher Carl A.P.
-Ruck, a renowned specialist in Dionysian studies whose unconventional views clashed with the established norms of his time during the 1970s.
+Ruck, a renowned specialist in Dionysian studies whose unconventional views clashed with the established norms of his day during the 1970s.

-In 2021, Brian Muraresky’s groundbreaking book reignited interest in Ruck’s ideas, offering compelling evidence that supported the researcher’s thesis and filled in the gaps that were previously lacking.
-Recent archaeological findings in Ukraine and advancements in the chemical analysis of biological compounds have further bolstered the credibility of this argument, warranting a fresh defense of Ruck’s work.
+In 2021, Brian Muraresky’s groundbreaking book rekindled interest in Ruck’s ideas, providing convincing evidence to support the researcher’s thesis and fill the gaps that had previously existed.
+Recent archaeological discoveries in the Ukraine and advances in the chemical analysis of biological compounds have further strengthened the credibility of this argument, justifying a renewed defense of Ruck’s work.

-The utilization of psychotropic substances in Greek religious ceremonies is well-documented in ancient texts and archaeological discoveries.
-Esteemed researchers such as mycologist Robert Gordon Wasson and Carl A. P. Ruck have extensively delved into the botanical origins of these substances.
-Their investigations have pointed to the possibility that certain plants, like ergot and psilocybe mushrooms, may have been employed in rituals within the cult of Dionysus.
+The use of psychotropic substances in Greek religious ceremonies is well documented in ancient texts and archaeological discoveries.
+Eminent researchers such as mycologist Robert Gordon Wasson and Carl A. P. Ruck have studied the botanical origins of these substances in depth.
+Their research has highlighted the possibility that certain plants, such as ergot and psilocybe mushrooms, may have been used in rituals as part of the cult of Dionysus.

-When Ruck initially presented his thesis in the 1970s, the novelty of his proposition faced significant opposition, nearly jeopardizing his career.
-The notion that classical authors could have been influenced by mind-altering substances was swiftly dismissed by some as sensationalism or even deemed a mere “myth.”
-The idea of Plato, one of the great philosophers, being under the influence of a “little green fairy” was met with incredulity and rejection.
+When Ruck presented his thesis in the 1970s, the novelty of his proposal met with strong opposition, which almost jeopardized his career.
+The idea that classical authors could have been influenced by mind-altering substances was quickly dismissed by some as sensationalism, or even regarded as mere « myth ».
+The idea that Plato, one of the world’s greatest philosophers, had been under the influence of a « little green fairy » was greeted with incredulity and dismissed.

-Nonetheless, with the accumulation of compelling evidence over the years, it is evident that revisiting and defending Ruck’s thesis is not only worthwhile but necessary to better understand the cultural and spiritual practices of ancient Greece.
-It reminds us that seeking knowledge with an open mind and embracing new perspectives can lead to profound insights into our shared human history.
+Nevertheless, with the accumulation of convincing evidence over the years, it’s clear that revisiting and defending Ruck’s thesis is not only useful but necessary for a better understanding of ancient Greek cultural and spiritual practices.
+It reminds us that seeking knowledge with an open mind and adopting new perspectives can lead to profound insights into our shared human history.

 The Mysteries of Eleusis

-This theory suggests that the psychoactive properties of the potion were instrumental in inducing altered states of consciousness and mystical visions during the ceremonies.
-Interestingly, historical accounts attribute the senator and philosopher Cicero with describing the Eleusinian Mysteries as the greatest achievement of mankind, even surpassing the renowned Athenian Democracy.
+This theory suggests that the potion’s psychoactive properties helped induce altered states of consciousness and mystical visions during the ceremonies.
+Interestingly, historical accounts credit the senator and philosopher Cicero with describing the Eleusinian Mysteries as the greatest achievement of mankind, surpassing even the famous Athenian democracy.

-Archaeological findings have lent support to the idea of a connection between Bacchus, the god associated with revelry, and psychedelic substances.
-Ancient Greek pottery and artwork frequently depict scenes of joyous festivities, wherein individuals are shown partaking in various plants or potions.
-These visual representations imply that psychedelic substances played a significant role in Dionysian celebrations and rituals.
+Archaeological discoveries support the idea of a link between Bacchus, the god of celebration, and psychedelic substances.
+Ancient Greek pottery and artwork often depict scenes of joyous festivities, with individuals seen absorbing various plants or potions.
+These visual representations imply that psychedelic substances played an important role in Dionysian celebrations and rituals.

-Muraresku’s groundbreaking contribution was to directly link traces of ergot to rituals centered around the Eleusinian mysteries.
-Ergot, known as Claviceps purpurea, served as the precursor substance from which LSD was later synthesized in 1938.
-This remarkable discovery ignited widespread interest among researchers in hallucinogenic practices across the Amazon, Mexico, and Russia, eventually paving the way for psychedelic experimentation in the 1960s.
+Muraresku’s groundbreaking contribution was to establish a direct link between traces of ergot and rituals centered on the Eleusinian mysteries.
+Ergot, known as Claviceps purpurea, served as the precursor substance from which LSD was synthesized in 1938.
+This remarkable discovery sparked interest in hallucinogenic practices in the Amazon, Mexico and Russia, paving the way for psychedelic experimentation in the 1960s.

-The mysteries of Eleusis unfolded under the protection of the goddess Demeter, and her descent into the underworld symbolized an initiatory journey.
-According to Ruck, this symbolic “journey to the underworld” was likely induced by the consumption of ergot-contaminated barley found in the plain of Eleusis.
+The mysteries of Eleusis unfolded under the protection of the goddess Demeter, and her descent into the underworld symbolized a journey of initiation.
+According to Ruck, this symbolic « journey to the underworld » was probably induced by the consumption of ergot-contaminated barley found on the plain of Eleusis.

-However, the American researcher’s theories go beyond this singular context; he suggests that the mysteries of Eleusis might have been just one among many unnamed cults.
-Bacchus could have played a crucial role in connecting various cultures that utilized psychedelic substances, and he might have preserved their usage through cultural memory and practices.
-Such revelations challenge our understanding of ancient rituals and underscore the significant impact of psychoactive substances on religious experiences throughout history.
+However, the American researcher’s theories go beyond this singular context; he suggests that the Eleusis mysteries may have been just one of many unnamed cults.
+Bacchus could have played a crucial role in linking the different cultures that used psychedelic substances, and could have preserved their use through memory and cultural practices.
+Such revelations challenge our understanding of ancient rituals and underline the significant impact of psychoactive substances on religious experiences throughout history.

 Dionysos, dieu des substances hallucinogènes?